gytu24nn/BookCompass/README.md

 - Deploy-inlämning-2: The second branch for the second assignment, for this project.
 I added login and account creation functionality.

-- Backend-inlämning-3: the third branch for the third assignment, for this project.
+- Backend-inlämning-3: The third branch for the third assignment, for this project.
 In this branch i have created backend and connected the endpoints I created in the backend with frontend.

+- mvp-inlämnung-4: The foruth branch for the fourth assignment, for this project.
+In this branch i have made som small changes and added error boundary for instance.

 - Live-DigitalOcean: This branch i connected to the public version of the project deployed on DigitalOcean.
 It is only used for deployment, and it contains the same content as the branch Deploy-inlämning-2.